Characters: The Amazing Race 22

 - Screw the Rules, I'm Beautiful!: Averted when Caroline tried to talk their way out of the speeding ticket in Botswana, but failed miserably.

 - Stubborn Mule: In Switzerland, their Saint Bernard, Cara, refused to get on the train until Anthony helped them pick her up and put her on the train, and later would not walk with them.

-- Token Romance: With Bates & Anthony, though Deleted Scenes show that they do not have as much interest towards the hockey brothers, as the brothers do towards them.
+- Token Romance: With Bates & Anthony, though Deleted Scenes show that they did not have as much interest towards the hockey brothers as the brothers did them.